Marisa Tomei: 2000–2009: Established actress

 In 2008, Tomei played Cassidy/Pam, a struggling stripper, in the Darren Aronofsky film The Wrestler.
 She appeared in several nude dance numbers in the film.
 Aronofsky said, "This role shows how courageous and brave Marisa is.
 And ultimately she's really sexy.
 We knew nudity was a big part of the picture, and she wanted to be that exposed and vulnerable."
 Numerous critics heralded this performance as a standout in her career.
 The Hollywood Reporter wrote, "Tomei delivers one of her most arresting performances, again without any trace of vanity."
 Ty Burr of The Boston Globe wrote, "Tomei gives a brave and scrupulously honest performance, one that's most naked when Pam has her clothes on."
 Variety exclaimed, "Tomei is in top, emotionally forthright form as she charts a life passage similar to Pam's."
-For her performance she was nominated for her first BAFTA, second Golden Globe and third Academy Award for Best Supporting Actress.
+For her performance she was nominated for her first BAFTA, second Golden Globe and third Academy Award.
 In 2009, Tomei recorded the role of Mary Magdalene in Thomas Nelson's audio Bible production The Word of Promise.